Trump's UN Ambassador Nikki Haley Scorches the UN After First 'Middle East' Meeting | John Hawkins' Right Wing News

 - Comment Now 0

-Recently she spoke on the issue of our relationship with Israel.
+Recently, she spoke on the issue of our relationship with Israel.
 The United Nations relationship has been strenuous to say the least.
 And Nikki has had enough.
-Apparently it is time to the UN to step up to the plate.
+Apparently, it is time for the UN to step up to the plate.

 Here is what she had to say: